HRG-OFFICIAL/ApniDukaan-Ecommerce/MONGODB_ATLAS_SETUP.md

-# 🚀 MongoDB Atlas Setup Guide for ShopSphere
+# 🚀 MongoDB Atlas Setup Guide for ApniDukaan

 ## ✅ **Your MongoDB Atlas Connection**